Supercharger tips

 Thanks to Jeff and Karen for offering a charging service since May 2016 after a visit by WA Tesla owners Matt and David.
 Due to the opening of the Kimba, Wudinna and Streaky Bay DC chargers, from February 2024 the 3 phase is no longer available.
 The small caravan park is still available for bookings.

-Ceduna East-West Motel / Streaky Bay
+Streaky Bay

-Edit November 2023: Streaky Bay is now an option with the installation of the 150 kW DC Charger at the Well Street carpark courtesy of RAA of SA.
+As of November 2023: Streaky Bay is now an option with the installation of the 150 kW DC Charger at the Well Street carpark courtesy of RAA of SA.
+If you are in a hurry to cross the Nullarbor charging at Streaky Bay is not required.

-Work on the Ceduna DC site has not commenced (under the contract the RAA of SA must have this installed by the end of February 2024, this is a critical piece of charging infrastructure), the East-West Motel is currently the best charging option in Ceduna.
+The East-West Motel is the original charging option in Ceduna.
 There are two Tesla HPWCs with handy parking, payment is currently $25 at reception before plugging in.
-I highly recommend you take the 10 minute walk to the Ceduna Foreshore Hotel for a meal.
+I highly recommend the Ceduna Foreshore Hotel for a meal.

 Penong Caravan Park